cafour/helveg/README.md

 helveg --help
 ```

-Tip: If you don't have any C# codebase at hand, run Helveg on itself or on one of the simple samples in the `./samples` directory!
+**Note:** If you don't have any C# codebase at hand, run Helveg on itself or on one of the simple samples in the `./samples` directory.

+Upon completion, Helveg produces a single `.html` file.
+This file contains the interactive diagram.
+Open it in an up-to-date browser.
+For information on how to use the user interface, see `supplementary_meterial.pdf` or the Help panel (denoted by an encircled question mark) within the interface itself.

 ## Limitations